jjvenky/Global-N2O-Ellipses/README.md

 Global N<sub>2</sub>O Ellipses
 ==============================

 Data and code associated with Snider, Venkiteswaran, Schiff, and Spoelstra.
 2015.
-From the Ground Up: Global Nitrous Oxide Sources are Constrained by Stable Isotope Values.
-PLoS ONE PONE-D-14-15929R2
+From the Ground Up: Global Nitrous Oxide Sources are Constrained by Stable Isotope Values. doi: [10.1371/journal.pone.0118945](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0118954)

 Manuscript submitted January 2014.
 Revised manuscript submitted December 2014.
 Manuscript accepted 30 January 2015.
+Published 25 March 2015.

 The raw data and R-script used to perform the analyses and figures are here.